mtumilowicz/java8-concurrency-jcstress-happens-before/README.md

       of actions between them — there is no happens-before relation

 ## volatile
-* Java Memory Model ensures that all threads see a consistent value for the variable
+* Java Memory Model ensures that all threads see a consistent value of the variable
-* every read of a volatile variable will be read from the computer's main memory, and not from the CPU cache
+* every read of a `volatile` variable will be read from the computer's main memory, and not from the CPU cache
-* every write to a volatile variable will be written to main memory, and not just to the CPU cache
+* every write to a `volatile` variable will be written to main memory, and not just to the CPU cache
 * prevents compiler / CPU code reordering
-* when we write to a volatile variable, it creates a **happens-before** relationship with each subsequent read of that same variable
+* when we write to a `volatile` variable, it creates a **happens-before** relationship with each subsequent read of that same variable
-    * so any memory writes that have been done until that volatile variable write, will subsequently be visible to any statements that follow the read of that volatile variable
+    * so any memory writes that have been done until that `volatile` variable write, will subsequently be visible to any statements that follow the read of that `volatile` variable
-* characterizing the situations under which volatile can be used safely involves determining whether each update operation can be performed as a single atomic update.
+* characterizing the situations under which `volatile` can be used safely involves determining whether each update operation can be performed as a single atomic update

 ### remarks
-* updates to non-volatile long or a double may not be atomic, and
+* updates to non-volatile long or a double may not be atomic
-* Java operators like ++ and += are not atomic.
+* Java operators like `++` and `+=` are not atomic
-* why an Object member variable can't be both final and volatile in Java?
+* why an `Object` member variable can't be both `final` and `volatile` in Java?
     * JMM promises that after `ctor` is finished any thread will see the same (correct) value of final field